 Now you know more about what is canvas, it is also essential to identify its types.
-From two varieties – plain and duck, canvas now has around eight types.
-Check them out below.
+Modern canvas has 8 main types:

-- Drop Cloth - It is an absorbent subtype of duck canvas used for making slipcovers and painter’s drop cloth.
+- Drop Cloth - It is an absorbent subtype of duck canvas used for making slipcovers and painter’s drop cloths.

 - Duck Canvas - This is also known as cotton duck canvas.
 It is made from coarse yarns that have been tightly woven together.
-It is usually used for objects constantly dealing with intense pressure like shoes and tents.
+It is used for itms constantly dealing with intense pressure like shoes and tents.

-- Marine-Grade Canvas - This refers to all canvas fabrics used in marine applications, such as boat cushions’ coverings and awnings.
+- Marine-Grade Canvas - This refers to all canvas fabrics used in marine applications, such as boat cushion coverings and awnings.
 It is composed of strong acrylic fibers.

 - Needle Point Canvas - Needlepoint canvas is an open-weave fabric with small holes in between the yarns.
 It is mainly used in needlepoint embroidery.

 - Organic Canvas - Also known as ‘plain’ canvas, this is made from 100 percent organic cotton fibers.